-- To the dry ingredients in the food processor, add the eggs, guar gum – if using, vanilla, orange zest, almond extract (if using) and/or anise seeds (if using).
+- To the dry ingredients in the food processor, add the eggs, guar gum – if using, vanilla, orange zest, and optional almond extract or anise seeds.
 Pulse the nuts in briefly so they’re evenly distributed but not mush.

 - Coat your hands with a bit of coconut oil.
 Remove the dough from the food processor.
 Divide it into two equal parts and place on the baking sheets.
 Shape each piece into a rectangular log about 10 inches long, 2 inches wide, and 1 inch thick at the thickest point.
 Bake for 20 minutes.
 If they begin to crack, remove from oven before they crack deeply.
 Let cool for 20 - 30 minutes in the pan on a rack.

 - With a sharp knife on a cutting board, carefully slice each log diagonally into 1/2-inch-thick biscotti or a bit thicker.
 Place each piece flat on its side on the baking sheets.